NEWS: The Public Service Obligation levy was reduced in Autumn 2022.

 The PSO Levy (Public Service Obligation) is a charge that all electricity customers in Ireland have to pay.
 It helps to cover the costs associated with producing sustainable and renewable energy in Ireland.

-There have been suggestions now and in the past to charge the PSO levy based on a percentage of electricity usage – so higher usage means a higher PSO levy.
+There have been suggestions that the PSO levy should be based on a percentage of electricity usage.
+This would be fairer and higher usage would mean a higher PSO levy.

 The government say this can’t be done because of EU rules.
-Apparently this is to do with the fact that levies tied to consumption that help Irish energy producers can’t be applied to imported electricty too.
+Apparently, this is because levies tied to consumption that helps Irish energy producers can’t be applied to imported electricity too.

 For an average electricity bill – the PSO levy in 2020 made up about 3% of the annual bill.